daniel-mckemie/signal_crate/README.md

 c_lfo as lfo2
 vco(freq=lfo1, amp=lfo2) as out
 ```
+Control can be done with the keyboard.
+Each module has scrolling control and command mode.
+- `-/=, _/=`, etc...are keys that can scroll the params.
+Each module has which keys control which param
+directly in the UI.
+- Command mode is entered by hitting `:` followed by a character, also indicated in the UI.
+For example,
+`:1` will change the `freq` of the VCO.
+- `:q` quits the environment

 The control parameters for the modules listed above are the exact labels to assign control.
 Again not all of these
 are assignable via CV, mostly for ease of architecture and lack of musical purpose to build it.
 They are all, however,
 controllable via OSC. `wave` for example, is not assignable via CV but is as a button/toggle via OSC.